 Be the first to get expert restaurant recommendations for every situation right in your inbox.

 Josh's Premium Meats

-Going to this shop located in a nondescript warehouse just off Bird Road feels very secretive, almost like it’s some sort of underground meat club.
-But this is very much a legitimate operation - and it’s the steak equivalent of the VIP section at E11even.
+Josh's is the steak equivalent of the VIP section at E11even.
 Celebrating a promotion?
 Check out their fine selection of Australian wagyu.
 Want to put the other dads to shame at the neighborhood cookout?
 Buy a few wagyu hot dogs.
 Just won the lottery?
 Take a look at their olive-fed wagyu “umami” menu, specifically the $130 ribeye.
-After you’ve decided, a silent employee will emerge from the back with your luxury cut of beef a few seconds later, and you can leave knowing you’re about to eat some Tua Tagovailoa-approved steak.
+This South Miami spot is the place for Miami's most over-the-top proteins.

 Meat N’ Bone has a really big selection—everything from wild boar to elk to A5 Japanese wagyu.
-They have two small stores - one on Coral Way, one in Coral Springs, and another in Pinecrest that should be opening soon - but shopping at their Coral Way location is particularly easy.
+Their Coral Way location is particularly easy.
 You browse the selection on a big tablet and then just let them know what you want.
 Next door to the Coral Way shop they have their own restaurant too called The Wagyu Bar, in case the thought of cooking an A5 wagyu yourself is just too stressful.